Find industry contacts & talent representation

 Admins have the ability to lock a Parents Guide page from editing.
 It is usually done (a) permanently for policy pages, such as this one, (b) temporarily, in the case of an edit war, and (c) temporarily, in the case of frequent vandalism.Locking a page on any particular version is not meant to express support for that version and therefore requests should not be made that the protected version be reverted to a different one.
 As a general rule, unless in a case of obvious vandalism, the page will be locked in its last version.

-Requests for unlocking a page should only be made when the risk of vandalism to a page has dissipated or the sides in an editing war have reached an agreement on the relevant message board page.Please use the "Report a problem" link at the bottom of the page to request a lock/unlock.Remember: It might take time for Admins to respond to requests, so please be patient and respectful.
+Requests for unlocking a page should only be made when the risk of vandalism to a page has dissipated or the sides in an editing war have reached an agreement on the relevant message board page.Please report this via the Data Issues & Policy Discussions section of GetSatisfaction.Remember: It might take time for Admins to respond to requests, so please be patient and respectful.

-Please report this using the "Report a problem" link at the bottom of the page.Remember: It might take time for Admins to respond to requests, so please be patient and respectful.
+Please report this via the Data Issues & Policy Discussions section of GetSatisfaction.Remember: It might take time for Admins to respond to requests, so please be patient and respectful.

 We understand that some titles are more prone to editing wars.
-If you notice such a case, please use the "Report a problem" link at the bottom of the page.Please do not request a lock if:1.
+If you notice such a case, please report this via the Data Issues & Policy Discussions section of GetSatisfaction.Please do not request a lock if:1.
 You notice a single event of vandalism - instead simply revert the change.2.
-There is a content dispute - instead peacefully discuss the issue in the relevant message board.Remember: It might take time for Admins to respond to requests, so please be patient and respectful.
+There is a content dispute.Remember: It might take time for Admins to respond to requests, so please be patient and respectful.

 We're eager to hear what you think and how we can improve this feature.
 We'd also like to know where we can extend collaborative editing beyond Parents Guide.
-We have some good ideas, but more suggestions from you would be even better!Please let us know at this message board.
+We have some good ideas, but more suggestions from you would be even better!Please let us know at GetSatisfaction.